rancher/terraform-aws-rke2-live-example/README.md

 - This example doesn't deploy a cluster.
   - In this example we only generate one node, using the default config.
   - It is possible to manage more than one node, but you will need to combine one of the other examples with this one to get that effect.

+## Common Questions

+### I am getting an error about a missing ssh key

+You are missing an ssh key.
+You need to generate an ssh key, encrypt it with AGE, and add it to the repo.
+The guide [here](./docs/onboarding.md) has all the steps I took to setup mine.
+The public key can be saved in the repo unencrypted, the automation expects it to be named "ssh_key.pub" the GH workflows will generate this for you on the first time you release.